Quasar Host Galaxies

 Quasi Stellar Objects: Quasars and Active Galaxies

-Quasars, or quasi stellar objects, are so named because they are point-like objects just like stars.
-However, they are nothing like stars when they are analyzed.
-From spectroscopic analysis they are determined to be very distant, some are the most distant objects that we can see.
-But they are also very bright.
-Such intensity seen by Earth at such great distances indicates immensely high luminosity.
+Quasars, or quasi stellar objects, are named that way because they are star-like in appearance.
+But they are nothing like stars.
+They are very distant, some are the most distant objects that we can see.
+They are also very bright.
 What could they be?
-For many years Astronomers were baffled.
+For many years Astronomers did not know.

-It has now been determined that Quasars are most likely the centers of Active Galaxies.
+Astronomers now think that Quasars are the centers of Active Galaxies.
 In the center of many galaxies there may rest supermassive Black Holes.
-Around these Black Holes gigantic discs of matter falling onto them form.
-This matter is heated to unimaginably high temperatures and hence shines so bright that some Active Galactic Nuclei outshine their host galaxies.
+Around these Black Holes gigantic discs of material fall on them.
+This material is heated to incredibly high temperatures and that makes them very bright.
+Some Quasars outshine their host galaxies.

 You might also be interested in: